blooporg/sphere/README.md

 # **Sphere**

-Sphere is a state-of-the-art platform that leverages the combined power of OpenAI's GPT-4 and Pinecone's Vector Database to facilitate easy and powerful knowledge extraction.
-Users can upload their custom knowledgebase files and ask questions about the contents, enabling them to effortlessly derive insights from an array of human-readable documents such as books, letters, and more.
+Sphere is an easy-to-use tool that allows you to find information from your own files and documents.
+Think of it as a personal search engine for your documents.
+You simply upload any text document like books or letters to Sphere, and then you can ask it any question about your document's content.
+Using advanced technology from OpenAI and Pinecone, it can understand your question and find the best answer from your documents.
+It's a handy way to explore and learn from your own collection of documents.

 ## **How to Use**